The drone market has exploded in growth over the past few years.

 For example camera or main control board repairs can be very costly to repair out of warranty.
 A little warranty remaining when you go to purchase can save you a lot of money down the road and gives some great peace of mind!

 Most UAVs will have some software that will allow you to read the number of flights on the airframe.
 In most DJI models you can find this information inside the Go App.
 Other models may have it built into the controller.

 Drones with hundreds of flights may be coming up for some repairs in the near future so remember to factor this into your buying cost.

 Buying a unit with a high flight count is not necessarily a bad decision, however.

 Professional UAV operators who maintain and service their UAV properly may have better system for sale than someone with a low flight count number who dumped their drone unprotected into their car’s trunk after every flight.

 Although accessories don’t drive up the sale price much for the seller, they can add a lot of value to the drone you are purchasing.

 For example a hard, Pelican-style case is around $200-$500 new.

-Batteries are usually around $100-$300/each and having to buy them new can become expensive quickly.
+Batteries (depending on the drone) are usually around $90-$300/each and having to buy them new can become expensive quickly.

 Again, the condition that the accessories are in can significantly affect resale value so be sure to go through them carefully.